 Today we celebrated together as we said farewell to our Head Teacher of eight years, Mrs. Lisa Quelcuti.
 Mrs. Quelcuti has been employed at Tirlebrook Primary School since January 1994 and so has committed more than a quarter of a century to the school, firstly as Deputy Head and latterly as Head Teacher.
 A special farewell assembly included guest performances from members of Tewkesbury Town Band and various children from the school.
 Various presentations were made, including that of a Silver Birch tree given in memory of the 25 years of service to the Tirlebrook school community.
 The children created a guard of honour as Mrs. Quelcuti headed across the field to plant the tree.
 Following this, the children enjoyed a number of activities, including a Hoedown, circus skills and listening to Dr. Seuss stories read by members of staff.
 Families, former colleagues and governors were all invited to share in this time.
-It was an emotional afternoon as we said goodbye.
+It truly was a time of great joy and celebration.

 UKS2 Show - The X-Factory - Tuesday, 16th July 2019

 Our Year 5 and Year 6 children have been busily working on their end of year play and today they put on not one, not two, but three fantastic performances of The X-Factory.
 Year Five sang beautifully to support the wonderful acting of their friends in Year Six.
 Well done on three amazing showstopping performances!

 Medieval Festival For Schools Day - Friday, 12th July 2019